NGcodeX/spiderdiplome/README.md

 ### Test Execution

-Executed the test cases manually and using automation tools.
-This involved testing different user interactions, data inputs, and system responses.
+Executed the test cases manually and using automation tools.This involved testing different user interactions, data inputs, and system responses.
 All deviations from the expected results were logged as bugs.

 ## Collaboration and Communication
 we held several meetings both online(google meet) and onsite(in the school campus).These meetings facilitated real-time updates and quick issue resolution.